Veilios/SudokuSolver/README.md

    # Objectives left to do
     - Explain my backtracking approuch in the README.md
-    - have solve method save to state, so to see the backtracking method work live on page
+    - have solve method save to state with every new cell, so to see the backtracking method work live on page
     - need to provide index somehow on SudokuCell to be able to save to state properly
     - cell breifly flashes red if number inputed cannot be placed there
     - cell breifly flashes green if number is valid